awslabs/aws-api-gateway-developer-portal/README.md

 **NOTE**: These instructions are now out of date!

-You can sell your SaaS product through [AWS Marketplace] (https://aws.amazon.com/marketplace/management/tour/) and have the developer portal manage the subscription/unsubscription workflows.
+You can sell your SaaS product through [AWS Marketplace](https://aws.amazon.com/marketplace/management/tour/) and have the developer portal manage the subscription/unsubscription workflows.
 API Gateway will automatically provide authorization and metering for your product and subscribers will be automatically billed through AWS Marketplace.

 Overview:

 1) Create a Usage Plan in API Gateway

-2) Create a SaaS Product in [AWS Marketplace] (https://aws.amazon.com/marketplace/management/tour/):
+2) Create a SaaS Product in [AWS Marketplace](https://aws.amazon.com/marketplace/management/tour/):

 The redirect URL should be in the format: https://YOUR_DEVELOPER_PORTAL_API_ID.execute-api.[REGION].amazonaws.com/prod/marketplace-confirm/[USAGE_PLAN_ID]